Breastfeeding Your Toddler: What it's Like & How to Navigate Challenges

 The more confident you feel in your decision, the easier it will be to navigate the ups and downs of breastfeeding a toddler.
 Trust your instincts, embrace the joys of extended breastfeeding, and know that it’s okay to set boundaries that work for both of you.
 Whether you nurse for a few more months or several more years, this experience is yours to define.

-Join my brand new Facebook group: The Breastfeeding Mentor Community here.
+Join my Facebook group: The Breastfeeding Mentor Community here.

 Final Thoughts

-At the end of the day, breastfeeding is about nurturing, connecting, and doing what’s best for you and your child.
-Continue as long as it works for both of you—and trust that you’re making the right choice.
+At the end of the day, breastfeeding is about nurturing, connecting and doing what’s best for you and your unique family and circumstance.
+Continue as long as it works for both of you, mama - and trust that you’re making the right choice.

 With love,